M1gus/Aripiprazole/index.md

 This pipeline relates to data and analysis included in Figures X of our study titled XX.

-Here, we dock different ligands to C1, at ONLY the Q site, on the Open conformation, to investigate competitive binding.
+Here, we dock different ligands to CI, at ONLY the Q site, on the Open conformation, to investigate competitive binding.
 The receptor structure is named AllCxI_Q10.pbd, which is a simulated structure by Hirst *et al.* (PNAS, 2016).
 We renamed it to hirst_C1_o.pdb after cleaning.
 Calculations are performed using Autodock Vina at 200 exhaustiveness, which is the max allowed by the HPC.

 The docking script creates the preparation files for docking on a Linux-based HPC, using a simple loop to run everything.
 They are in the folder call ari_rot_pieri_hpc_docked, along with the raw data.